-How Andy McKay, Community Care Law solicitor, challenged a Local Authority financial assessment for social care.
+How Andy McKay, Community Care Law solicitor based in our Brighton office, challenged a Local Authority financial assessment for social care.
 He also secured a property disregard from a financial assessment to prevent the potential eviction of a disabled relative.

 Henry and Gregory are brothers.
-Gregory has physical and mental health issues and was living in a property owned by his mother, Agatha.
+Gregory has physical and mental health issues and was living in a property in the North West of England owned by his mother, Agatha.
 Agatha lacked mental capacity and had been in permanent residential care for several years.
 She had a Professional Deputy to manage her property and finances.

 Social Services had previously carried out a financial assessment and had decided that Agatha’s property would be counted as an asset to use towards her care costs.
 The Deputy had tried unsuccessfully to have the value of Agatha’s property disregarded on the basis that it was Gregory’s home.
 The Local Authority did not accept Gregory’s account that he had lived in the property since before Agatha went into care, which should have meant that its value was disregarded in full.

 Social Services insisted that the Professional Deputy should evict Gregory so that the property could be sold to pay Agatha’s care fees.

 Henry was extremely concerned about Gregory’s physical and mental health due to the stress of the situation and the threat of homelessness.
 Agatha’s Deputy suggested that Henry and Gregory should seek independent advice as to whether there was anything more that could be done to have the property disregarded.
 Henry approached Andy McKay at Martin Searle Solicitors for advice.